Marcel Desaulniers

-Marcel Desaulniers (August 2, 1945 - May 28, 2024) was an American chef who was part-owner of the Trellis Restaurant in Williamsburg, Virginia, a cookbook author, director Emeritus of the Culinary Institute of America, and self-described "Guru of Ganache".
+Marcel Desaulniers (August 2, 1945 - May 28, 2024) was an American chef, restaurant owner, cookbook author, director Emeritus of the Culinary Institute of America, and self-described "Guru of Ganache".
 He is the author of the 1992 book Death by Chocolate.

 Personal life

-Desaulniers was born in Woonsocket, Rhode Island, and resided in Williamsburg with his wife, Connie, who is an artist.
+Desaulniers was born in Woonsocket, Rhode Island, and resided in Williamsburg, VA with his wife Connie, an artist.
 He graduated from Mount Saint Charles Academy in 1963, and from the Culinary Institute of America in 1965.
-He served in the United States Marine Corps and is a Vietnam veteran.
+He served in the United States Marine Corps and was a Vietnam veteran.

-His daughter, Danielle Desaulniers, is a respected sommelier and restaurant consultant who also trained at the Culinary Institute of America.
-She has worked at San Francisco's One Market Restaurant and at New York City's Restaurant Daniel, Café Boulud, Ducasse, and Del Frisco's Double Eagle Steak House.
+His daughter, Danielle Desaulniers, a respected sommelier and restaurant consultant, also trained at the Culinary Institute of America.
+She has worked at San Francisco's One Market Restaurant, New York City's Restaurant Daniel, Café Boulud, Ducasse, and Del Frisco's Double Eagle Steak House.

 Professional life

-Restaurant
+Businesses

-In 1980 Desaulniers opened the Trellis Restaurant in colonial Williamsburg's Merchants Square.
-Desaulniers also opened a food and art studio in Williamsburg called Ganache Hill.
-Desaulniers and his business partner, John Curtis, sold The Trellis to chef David Everett, proprietor of the Blue Talon Bistro, also located in the Square, after 29 years of operation.
-The restaurant was inducted into the Nation's Restaurant News Fine Dining Hall of Fame in 1995.
-Desaulniers and his wife opened a new business, MAD about Chocolate, on April 24, 2012 (www.madaboutchocolate.us).
-MAD about Chocolate offered Desaulniers' sumptuous desserts, cookies, cakes, ice cream, and other sweet and savory items.
-It was located at 204 Armistead Ave. in Williamsburg, VA.
-MAD about Chocolate also served as a gallery for Connie Desaulniers' art.
+In 1980 Desaulniers, along with his business partner, John Curtis, opened The Trellis restaurant in Colonial Williamsburg's Merchants Square.
+In 1997, he opened an 'experimental' food and art studio in Williamsburg called Ganache Hill.
+He and his partner sold The Trellis to chef David Everett, proprietor of the Blue Talon Bistro, after 29 years of operation.
+In 1995, the restaurant was inducted into the 'Nation's Restaurant News' Fine Dining Hall of Fame.
+In 2012, Desaulniers and his wife opened MAD About Chocolate (www.madaboutchocolate.us).
+It offered sweet and savory treats, including cookies, cakes, and ice cream, and served as a gallery for Connie's art.
 The couple sold the business in February 2016.